How to find out if someone is in custody in the Tarrant County Jail

 Bonds may be posted at any time, 24 hours a day, at the Bond Desk, Tarrant County Corrections Center, 100 N. Lamar, Fort Worth, TX 76196.
 Learn more about cash bonds and bonding someone out of jail.

 Pretrial Release: A Bond Alternative in Tarrant County

 Tarrant County Pretrial Services provides a way for an inmate to be released from custody without putting up a cash bond or going through a bondsman.
 Pretrial Services is available to individuals charged with:

-- Class A and B misdemeanors or
+- Class A and B misdemeanors and

 - Non-violent felonies.

 To be eligible for release through pretrial services, the defendant: